-Jefferson County Public Health (JCPH) is committed to promoting health and preventing injury and disease for the residents of Jefferson County, Colorado.
+Jefferson County Public Health (JCPH) is a nationally accredited health department committed to promoting health and preventing injury and disease for the residents of Jefferson County, Colorado.
 Public health is what we as a society do collectively to prevent illness and premature death and promote health in our neighborhoods and communities.

 Mission, Vision & Guiding Principles